Community Use of District Facilities

 Public Sales and Public Conduct on School Property:

 The Board of Education and Administrative Council have set policies and regulations regarding public sales, public conduct, and smoking on school property (Policies 1510, 1520, Regulation 1520-R, and 1530).
-This policy and regulation applies to all members of the public when on school property, regardless of the event, group, or affiliation.
+Thes policies and regulations apply to all members of the public when on school property, regardless of the event, group, or affiliation.

 Supervision is the sole responsibility of the group using the facility.
 The district's facilities staff cannot and will not be permitted to bear the responsibility of supervising any children using a facility.
 Not only are they busy with their assigned duties, but it is also a matter of liability to the school district, so we appreciate your attention to this important matter.

 The name and phone number of the person responsible for supervision (not the person who completed the form, unless they are one and the same) must be on the registration form, or the request will not be honored.
-In the past, we have had difficulty reaching someone from the group when there has been a concern about supervision, so we ask that this guideline is followed.
+In the past, we have had difficulty reaching someone from the group when there has been a concern about supervision, so we require this guideline to be followed.

 Organizations should instruct parents to bring their children to the facility at a time when your group will have supervision available.
 Parents must not drop their children off at the school earlier than supervision is available.
 Additionally, the supervisor should make sure that all students stay in the room in which the activity is taking place.
 There are to be no children in other rooms or roaming hallways at any time.